-The school governing council is designed to improve the safety, concerns, and achievement levels of all students by working with community members, stakeholders, parents, teachers, and members of the business community to address the immediate needs of Baldwin High School.
-The ultimate goal of the LSGT is to bring communities and schools closer together in a spirit of cooperation to solve difficult education problems, improve academic achievement, provide support for teachers and administrators, while bringing parents into the school based decision-making process.
+• The school council is designed to improve education by involving all of the stakeholders - parents, educators, and members of the business community.
+The intent is to bring communities and schools closer together in a spirit of cooperation to solve difficult education problems, improve academic achievement, provide support for teachers and administrators, and bring parents into the school based decision-making process.